 17.54.120: BONDS FOR IMPROVEMENTS REQUIRED:

 A. The developer shall be required to provide a cash bond in an amount determined by the town council guaranteeing the completion of the development, the open space, landscaping plans, or any other uncompleted required work.
 When completed in accordance with the approved plan, the bond shall be released.
 If uncompleted at the end of a two (2) year period, the Town will review the progress and may proceed to use the bond funds to make or complete the improvements in accordance with the approved plans.
-The bond shall be approved by the Mayor the Town Governing Body and the Town Attorney and shall be filed with the Town Clerk.
+The bond shall be approved by the Mayor andthe Town Governing Body and shall be filed with the Town Clerk.

 17.54.130: REZONE FOR NONUSE: